Ahmed-Ashraf-Marzouk/RFM-ID-customer-segmentation/README.md

-# Customer segmentation using Machine learning applied on RFMI analysis
+# Customer segmentation using Machine learning applied on RFMVD analysis

-## RFMI
+## RFMVD
 R(Recenecy): How recently did the customer purchase?

 F(Frequency): How often do they purchase?

 M(Monetary): How much do they spend?

-I(Intenisty): How many do they buy per transaction?
+V(Variety): How many different products do they buy per transaction?

+D(Duration): How much time between each two transactions?
 ## Data Description:

 InvoiceNo(Nominal): A 6-digit integral number uniquely assigned to each transaction.
 If this code starts with the letter 'c', it indicates a cancellation.